NewAbbreviations950/NA_Lily58/README.md

     - 54 regular
     - 2 homing
     - 1 1.5U
- - Access to 3D printer for the trackpad mount.
+ - Trackpad mount: (link) Credit to the tallented @korqie on printables (https://www.printables.com/@korqie) for the design and print of the trackpad mount.
+He can probably sell a print if you can't print one yourself.
+He's on printables or Discord: Korqie

 # Building
 I used a couple different guides with some deviations.